 What about cabins?

 Most of our cabin accommodations have ample space and allow for our bunks to be spread out.
-For this summer, we are planning to house campers only in cabin spaces in which their cohort will share one bathroom, rather than a communal bathroom with multiple other cabins.
+This summer, we are planning to house campers only in cabin spaces in which their cohort will share one bathroom, rather than a communal bathroom with multiple groups.
 Each week, counselors will cohort with their cabin of about nine other campers.
-We will be evaluating and revising our capacity limits on a monthly basis throughout the upcoming months based on changing regulations.
+We will be evaluating and revising our capacity limits regularly throughout the upcoming months based on changing regulations.
 If your camper is wait listed, please be patient.
 We are hopeful that our ability to accommodate more campers will grow as vaccines increase and COVID numbers decrease.

 Will my child be required to wear a mask at all times?

-Does my child need to be tested before they arrive at camp?
+Does my child need to quarantine/be tested/vaccinated before they arrive at camp?

 As an organization and as Christians, we believe this is the best way to love our neighbor and the greater community.
 Portage Lake has been serving families and kids for 75 years!
 We have been entrusted with a special gift, and the best way to steward that is to follow all safety guidelines and recommendations to the best of our ability, and to the extent that we are mandated to do so by our operation license from the State of MI and insurance guidelines.